palomachain/palomaswap-amm/contracts/pair/README.md

-# Astroport Constant Product Pair
+# Paloma Constant Product Pair

 The constant product pool uses the widely known xy=k formula.
-More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/constant-product-pools).
+More details around how the pool functions can be found [here](https://docs.paloma.fi/paloma/paloma/astro-pools/constant-product-pools).

 ---